If you’re like most people who dream of becoming a comedian, you likely have a sense of humor that can make your friends and family laugh.

 You have a process that allows you to actually use that comedy talent from the beginning of the comedy material development phase all the way through the delivery of that material.

 And while there is a lot to know about developing and delivering a tight, big laugh stand-up comedy routine, it’s not hard at all.

 As a matter of fact, it gets easier and easier as the laughs get bigger and more frequent.

 Every comedian is the master of the process, system or method they use to develop and deliver the stand-up comedy act they take to the stage.

 And if what you are doing isn’t getting you the results you want, the chances are pretty darn good that it is the process, system or method you are using that is holding you back — not a lack of comedy talent.

-Trust the comedy talent you have and learn to harness that talent as a comedian.
+Trust the comedy talent you have and learn to harness that talent for the stand-up stage.